ssc-oscar/dev-migration/README.md

 ex: `extract-authors.py authact.*.e.csv`

+## Derive a dictionary mapping author emails to canonical ones
+See https://github.com/ssc-oscar/titan for software that creates the mapping.

+To translate this mapping into a pickled python dictionary mapping various author emails to canonical author emails:

+ex: `make-alias-dictionary.py <matchfile>.tgz data/mapping.dict`

 ## Collect commits across all ecosystems, unifying author identities
 Reads from authact files and author alias lookup dictionaries, and writes a unified author activity file that summarizes